esotuvaka/noise_platform/README.md

 - Get file duration
 - Map keybinds (and save them so they persist between app open/close)
 - Button to preview listening to the sound

-## Ongoing

 - !
 Default volume for new sounds being added NEEDS to be 1%, so users can experiment and increase volume more safely
 - Make existing keybinds visible in the frontend on initial app open
+- Play the sound through the mic at same time as it plays in headphones
+- Volume settings
 - Keyboard listener thats active while the app is open, that plays sound when keybind pressed

+## Ongoing

+- !
+Add setting for tracking user vs listener volume.
+Update structs / interfaces, frontend state, and backend object construction accordingly.
+- ?
+Create util function to grab the desktop dir and settings.json file
 - Check sounds folder after the prompt window closes to refresh all mp3s in the app
-- Play the sound through the mic at same time as it plays in headphones
-- Volume settings

 ## Observations: